byu-cce270/content/docs/unit1/4_pivot_query/pivquer_read.md

 ```=QUERY(A1:F5, "SELECT * WHERE C > 10")```

-This query selects all of the rows in A1:F5 where the value in column C are greater than 10 and returns all of the columns.
+This query selects all the rows in A1:F5 where the value in column C are greater than 10 and returns all the columns.
 By contrast, this query:

 ```=QUERY(A1:F5, "SELECT A, B, D WHERE C > 10")```